Recommendations

 Senior Film Conservator

-The 1922 release of With Stanley in Africa redefined the parameters of Adventure storytelling, the narrative complexity found here is a rare find in the 1922 landscape.
+The 1922 release of With Stanley in Africa redefined the parameters of Action storytelling, the narrative complexity found here is a rare find in the 1922 landscape.
 Prepare to discover your next favorite movie in our hand-picked collection.

 Historically, With Stanley in Africa represents to explore the darker corners of the human condition with cinematic excellence.